 Project idea 2 – Wellbeing

 An Eco-Committee has a great opportunity to be creative under the Healthy Living topic.
 An Eco-Committee could set up a project that demonstrates how a lot of the most enjoyable things in life can be done without huge environmental and carbon footprints.
-There could be outdoor sporting events that draw on pupils’ physical energy; unplugged concerts that showcase acoustic instruments or communal singing; spoken-word events that celebrate creative writing and performing arts; and many more activities such as art clubs, book clubs, board game evenings and organised walks and bike rides.
-The point to emphasise is that these events can boost physical and emotional wellbeing without costing the earth.
+There could be outdoor sporting events that draw on pupils’ physical energy; unplugged concerts that showcase acoustic instruments or communal singing; spoken-word events that celebrate creative writing and performing arts; and many more activities such as board game evenings and organised walks and bike rides.

 You can find a greener version of pretty much everything your school uses; pencils, carpets, uniforms, energy.
 Here you can investigate how you can ‘green’ your schoolInteractive Eco-School